wp-plugins/wp-lister-for-ebay/readme.txt

 = Any plans for WP-Lister for Amazon? =

 Already working on it.
-Expect it this summer.
+Expect it this year.

 == Screenshots ==